 To qualify for a Grant, an insured person must have at least 50 (but less than 150) paid contribution weeks and be under the age of 60.
 Invalidity grant is a lump sum payment and is paid at 5 times the average weekly insurable earnings for every 50 contributions.

-If after a year of Sickness benefit, a medical doctor assesses that you are medically unfit for work and is likely to remain incapacitated permanently you are required to complete the Invalidity Benefit claim form.
-The claim form must be signed by a registered Medical Doctor and then submitted to the National Insurance Board.
+If a medical doctor assesses that you are medically unfit for work and is likely to remain incapacitated permanently you are required to complete the Invalidity Benefit claim form.
+The claim form must be signed by a registered Medical Doctor and then submitted to the NIS office.

-A claim for Invalidity benefit must be filed within three months from the date on which the person became eligible to receive the benefit.
+A claim for Invalidity benefit must be submitted within 3 months from the date on which the person became eligible to receive the benefit.

 The Invalidity Pension is paid at an annual rate of 30% of a person’s average annual insurable earnings during the best four years, (if pension commences in 2007) or the best five years (if pension commences in 2008 and thereafter) of the entire period of the person’s working life.